 - Aug.
-2004 - Ran conservation awareness trip on Magpie River threatened by a series of dams.
-Participants included; Canadian Media, environmental groups and National Geographic Adventure Magazine.(see library).
+2004 - Eric Hertz organized and led conservation awareness trip on Magpie River threatened by a series of dams.
+Participants included; Robert Kennedy, Jr., Canadian Media, Canadian environmental groups and National Geographic Adventure Magazine.(see library).

 - March 2005 - Ran conservation awareness trip on Futaleufu River with, Robert Kennedy Jr., celebrities (John Mcenroe, Julia Louis Dryfus and Dan Aykroid), members of the Chilean business community and Chilean Senator Antonio Horvath (head of the Chilean senate environmental commission).

 - Nov.
 2005 - Town and Country Magazine features Earth River on the Futaleufu (see library).

 - May 2006 - The New York Times features Earth River's Futaleufu trip (see library).

 - May 2009 - Ran first raft and commercial descent of Peru's class 4 Yavero River. (expedition leaders, Robert Currie & Eric Hertz).